labs-ai/y/README.md

 Two output options are currently supported
 * Displaying the output with detections by setting **-display** argument to 1.
 In this case, an OpenCV output window with detections will pause for user input before proceeding onto running inference on next frame.
-* The overlayed detections can be saved as JPG images.
+* The overlayed detections can be saved as H.264 AVI video.
 Set **-save** argument to 1.
-In this case, JPG images will be saved to **output** directory within the build directory.
+In this case, the inference output with deections is saved as an AVI file, **InferenceOutput.avi** within **output** directory of the build directory.

 Additionally two input arguments **-det_threshold** and **-nms_overlap** are supported that affect the detector output
 * **det_threshold** - Controls sensitivity of the detector